C-firefly/Telegram-Backup-System/README.md

 ---

 🗂️ 2.
-Backup specific folders
+Backup Specific Folders

 You can configure the backup directory to scan folders such as: